-The proper amount of Voltaren® Gel should be measured using the dosing card supplied in the drug product carton.
-The dosing card is made of polypropylene, like the tube cap containing Voltaren® Gel, but without the white colorant.
+The proper amount of VOLTAREN® GEL should be measured using the dosing card supplied in the drug product carton.
+The dosing card is made of clear polypropylene.
 The dosing card should be used for each application of drug product.
 The gel should be applied within the oblong area of the dosing card up to the 2 gram or 4 gram line (2 g for each elbow, wrist, or hand, and 4 g for each knee, ankle, or foot).
-The dosing card containing Voltaren® Gel can be used to apply the gel.
+The 2 g line is 2.25 inches long.
+The 4 g line is 4.5 inches long.
+The dosing card containing VOLTAREN® GEL can be used to apply the gel.
 The hands should then be used to gently rub the gel into the skin.
 After using the dosing card, hold with fingertips, rinse, and dry.
-It treatment site is the hands, patients should wait at least one (1) hour to wash their hands
+If treatment site is the hands, patients should wait at least one (1) hour to wash their hands.